Gluten-Free Double Baked Delicious Coconut Biscotti

 In a large mixing bowl, beat butter and sugar

-** I prefer Berry sugar as its fine and very easy to work with) with a handheld electric mixer until creamy, white and fluffy.
+** I prefer Berry sugar as it is fine and very easy to work with) with a handheld electric mixer until creamy, white and fluffy.

 Add eggs (2 at a time), beating until well combined and frothy.